konsumer/easy-mac-kvm/README.md

 This will help you setup a mac KVM very quickly.

-To use it, you will need python & qemu installed.
+To use it, you will need python & qemu installed, and kvm only works on Linux.

 ```bash
 # download image, and start qemu VM to setup OSX